-• Long-sleeved shirt and long pants to wear while outside whenever possible, to prevent illnesses carried by insects.

-• Insect repellent containing DEET (diethylmethyltoluamide), in 30%-35% strength for adults and 6%-10% for children, as well as a bed net impregnated with the insecticide permethrin.
+- Long-sleeved shirt and long pants to wear while outside whenever possible, to prevent illnesses carried by insects (e.g., malaria, dengue, filariasis, leishmaniasis, and onchocerciasis). - Insect repellent containing DEET (diethylmethyltoluamide), in 30%-35% strength for adults and 6%-10% for children, as well as a bed net impregnated with the insecticide permethrin.
 (Bed nets can be purchased in camping or military supply stores.)

-- Over-the-counter antidiarrheal medicine to take if you have diarrhea. - Iodine tablets and portable water filters to purify water if bottled water is not available. - Sunblock, sunglasses, hat.

-• Prescription medications: make sure you have enough to last during your trip, as well as a copy of the prescription(s).
+Bed nets may also protect against insect bites that transmit Chagas disease. - Over-the-counter antidiarrheal medicine to take if you have diarrhea. - Iodine tablets and water filters to purify water if bottled water is not available.
+See Do's above for more detailed information about water filters. - Sunblock, sunglasses, hat. - Prescription medications: make sure you have enough to last during your trip, as well as a copy of the prescription(s).